jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2025-12-27-my-2025-year-in-review/index.md

 _(and while I always try to document events here as they are, this topic is very dear to my heart and I'm saving a lot of special moments and details just to myself)_

 I'll just say that I'm happy I met you, grateful we shared time together in the way that we did, and whatever the outcome, I'd not have it any other way.
-It's been so nicely challenging to actually use my brain and think in all of our discussions, which have been so interesting, while getting to know each other.
+It's been so nicely challenging to participate in our witty discussions, which have been so interesting, all the while getting to know each other.

-TODO: on becoming cynical, on healing, on allowing self to be vulnerable again, take chance, risk being hurt...
-TODO: on generating and beaming love all around. "im ready to find her" in july, "importance of love" in august.
+I could write here more on becoming more cynical of love after long relationship break ups, on healing, on trully feeling ready again, on allowing yourself to be vulnerable and be hurt, on taking chances.
+But I won't :D Perhaps another time we can dive deeper into these topics.

 **Friendships**

-I've made a new friend this year, someone who I really value and who I've spent a bunch of time together with this year.
+I've made a new friend this year, someone who I really value and whom I've spent a bunch of time together with this year.
 Someone I've learnt a lot from and I hope I have enriched her life too.
 "My Bulgarian connection" 😀.
 Apart from all other things, thanks to her, I've been talking a lot more in Bulgarian this year, which was very nice in its own way and also connects to my "return to roots" sub theme of this year.

-TODO: many others too
+I've interacted more closely with a bunch of other people too and I say it over and over again, but I do genuinely appreciate all of you.
+Makes life a lot more fun and enjoyable sharing it with others.

 **Family**